KILTprotocol/docs/docs/develop/02_chain/02_pallets/01_did.md

     * Account of the submitter to allow the DID owner to specify who is allowed to submit
 * Create a signature over the `DidAuthorizedCallOperation` by scale-encoding it and signing it using the appropriate key
     * Most operations require the authentication key of the DID to be used
-    * Managing attestations requires the attestation key
+    * Managing Attestations requires the attestation key
-    * Managing delegations requires the delegation key
+    * Managing Delegations requires the delegation key
 * Construct the `submit_did_call` extrinsic consisting of
     * The `DidAuthorizedCallOperation`
     * The DID signature